Smartin8411/Version-Control-Test/readme.md

 # Version Control For Pushing VSCode to Github
-This is going to be about how to push VSCode to Github
+This is going to be all the steps about how to push VSCode to Github

 ## Directions
 1. Download Git.